-- If you have a degree from a university outside of the United States, you will need to submit and official or certified copy of foreign transcript, and original course-by-course evaluation by a recognized foreign evaluation service recognized by TEA, evaluation providers.
+- If you have a degree from a university outside the United States, you will need to submit an official or certified copy of foreign transcript, and original course-by-course evaluation by a foreign evaluation service recognized by TEA, evaluation providers.

 - Educators who apply for certification after October 22, 2017 are required to demonstrate English language proficiency by fulfilling one of the following requirements:

 - Completion of an undergraduate or graduate degree at an accredited institution of higher education in the United States, not including US Territories.

 - Completion of an undergraduate or graduate degree earned at an institution of higher education in a country outside the United States approved by the State Board for Educator Certification (SBEC).